-The Optional Courses for M.A. are the following: NGOs Development; Environment and Sustainable Development; Indian Diaspora; Sociology of Gender; Sociology of Health, Sickness and Healing; Rural Society and Agrarian Change; Sociology of Backward Classes; Religion, Law and State; People, Nation and State; Law, State and Society; Industrial Relations and Contemporary Capitalism; Science, Culture and Society; Technology, Culture and Society; Sociology of Communication; Sociology of Organisations; Sociology of Culture; Modernity and Modernisation; Decentralised Governance and Development; Sociology of Muslim Communities; Social Theories, Modernities & Politics of Geography and Society & Sexuality, Marxism and Capitalism, and Sociology of Environment.
+The Optional Courses for M.A. are the following: NGOs Development; Environment and Sustainable Development; Indian Diaspora; Sociology of Gender; Sociology of Health, Sickness and Healing; Rural Society and Agrarian Change; Sociology of Backward Classes; Religion, Law and State; People, Nation and State; Law, State and Society; Industrial Relations and Contemporary Capitalism; Science, Culture and Society; Technology, Culture and Society; Sociology of Communication; Sociology of Organizations; Sociology of Culture; Modernity and Modernization; Decentralized Governance and Development; Sociology of Muslim Communities; Social Theories, Modernities & Politics of Geography;

+Society & Sexuality; Marxism and Capitalism; and Sociology of Environment.
 The Department will announce which of these optional courses will be offered every semester.
 The contents of most of these courses are available on the University Website.

 The M.Phil.
+Programme is a preliminary research degree.
+The M.Phil.
 Programme is a preliminary research degree course of two-semester duration.
-The course work during the first semester consists of two compulsory courses in Advanced Sociological Theories and Research

-Methodology, and one Optional Course in the broad area of research in which the dissertation is planned.
+The course work during the first semester consists of two compulsory courses in Advanced Sociological Theories and Research Methodology, and one Optional Course in the broad area of research in which the dissertation is planned.
 The M.Phil. dissertation is expected to be completed by the end of the second semester.
 The entrance examination will be held in English.